FAQS

 My child has had Calpol when they woke up.
 Can they still come?

 Unfortunately, not.
-If children have needed Calpol or any other painkiller for children, they are deemed to be unwell and should stay at home.
-Painkillers can mask other symptoms and we usually find that children go downhill once the medication has worn off.
+If children have needed Calpol or any other pain relief, they are deemed to be unwell and should stay at home.

 My child has dietary needs.
 Can they still come?

 We have recently developed a 'no dummy' policy.
-This was developed following our journey to becoming a 'Communication Friendly Setting' through Elklan and also with advice from the local Health Visiting Team.
+This was following our journey to becoming a 'Communication Friendly Setting' through Elklan and also with advice from the local Health Visiting Team.
 Although not all children who use dummies experience problems with their communication and language development, many do.
 Dummies prevent children from making the correct movements with their tongue and mouth when making speech sounds.
 Research also suggests that children with a dummy are less likely to make babbling and speech sounds when sucking, impacting on early speech development.

-What is your routine at Busy Bees?
+What is your routine at Bees?

-12.15-12.45 Lunch time.
+12:15-12:45 Lunch time.

-2:30 Snack and story time
+2:30 Snack and story time.

-2:45-3:00 Children collected by parents/carers
+2:45-3:00 Children are collected by their families.